The Best Places Around the World to Scuba Dive

 Best for: Marine biology nerds, bucket list tickers, pristine coral reefs

-“There are places in pretty much any Caribbean island that, if you went in the 1970s or even the 1990s, would look vastly different,” Skerry says.
-“The reefs have been overfished, bleached, there are algae growing because the herbivores are gone… [but] the Southern Line Islands, way out in the Pacific, are just off the charts in terms of pristine coral environments.”
+“There are places in pretty much any Caribbean island that, if you went in the 1970s or even the 1990s, would look vastly different,” says long-time National Geographic contributing photographer Brian Skerry, who has spent more than 10,000 hours with his camera underwater.
+“The reefs have been overfished, bleached, there are algae growing because the herbivores are gone, but the Southern Line Islands, way out in the Pacific, are just off the charts in terms of pristine coral environments.”

 One of the best places to dive here is Christmas Island, famous for the annual migration of red land crabs every October or November.
-Off-land, divers relish the pristine reefs and larger marine life, too, including manta rays, eagle rays and spinner dolphins frolicking in water that often exceeds 100 feet of visibility.
+While diving, you’ll also spot manta rays, eagle rays, and spinner dolphins gliding in water that often exceeds 100 feet of visibility.

 For a glamping experience like no other, reserve one of the luxe eco tents at Swell Lodge, a wilderness retreat run entirely by solar power on Christmas Island’s western tip.